-There are many terms that are thrown around all the time inthe SEO world, many that seem to be synonymous.
-One perfect example of terms that are incorrectly used synonymously is Crawling and Indexing.
-Whether the writer understands the difference or not, in many SEO articles it leads the reader to believe the two words mean the same thing.
-They most definitely do not.
-So…exactly what is the difference between crawling and indexing?
+Many terms are continually thrown around in the SEO world, many of which seem to be synonymous.
+Crawling and Indexing are a perfect example of two words that are used incorrectly.
+Whether or not the writer understands the difference in meaning, many SEO articles lead readers to believe the two words mean the same thing—but they most definitely do not.
+So, exactly what is the difference between crawling and indexing?

 What is Crawling?

-Crawling or spidering is a term used when Google, or another search engine, sends its bot to a web page or web post and “reads” the page.
+Crawling (or spidering) is when Google or another search engine send a bot to a web page or web post and “read” the page.
 Don’t let this be confused with having that page being indexed.
 Crawling is the first part of having a search engine recognize your page and show it in search results.
-Having your page crawled does not necessary mean your page was indexed and will be found.
-Pages get crawled for a variety of reasons…the most common is having an XML sitemap that Google reads, which points to your new page.
+Having your page crawled, however, does not necessarily mean your page was indexed and will be found.
+Pages are crawled for a variety of reasons, and the most common is having an XML sitemap that Google reads and then points to your new page.

 What Does Being Indexed Mean?

 Although you NEED your site to be crawled, you WANT it to get indexed.
-There are a couple of ways to determine what Google has indexed on your site.
+There are several ways to determine what Google has indexed on your site.
 One is to simply go to Google.com and click on Settings at the bottom right then choose Advanced Search.
 From there, scroll down to “site or domain” put in your website and hit Search.
 This will show you everything that Google has indexed.
-It should include pages, posts as well as photos and possibly other things such as feeds.
-The preferred way to see exactly what Google has indexed, because you have some control over fixing it, is to use Google Search Console (previously named Google Webmaster Tools).
-We are not covering how to set up Google Search Console in this article, but if you have a website, it NEEDS to be done.
-Google Search Console lets you upload an XML Sitemap which lets you tell Google what you would LIKE them to index and how often they should check back for changes.
-Google Search Console also provides a ton of valuable information on your website and is really the only two way communication with Google that exists.
+It should include pages, posts, and photos and possibly other such items as feeds.
+The preferred way to see exactly what Google has indexed (because you have some control over fixing it) is to use Google Search Console (previously named Google Webmaster Tools).
+We aren’t covering how to set up Google Search Console in this article, but if you have a website, it NEEDS to be done.
+Google Search Console lets you upload an XML Sitemap, which lets you tell Google what you would LIKE for them to index and how often they should check back for changes.
+Google Search Console also provides a ton of valuable information on your website and is really the only two-way communication with Google that exists.

 YaY!
 Now I Understand SEO!

 We are just scratching the surface of what Google likes or how to effectively leverage SEO.
 Depending on your type of business, there are different ways to have your company found in a Google search.
-For instance, if you are a bricks and mortar type of business with a storefront, you will want to focus on Local SEO.
+For instance, if you are a bricks-and-mortar type of business with a storefront, you’ll want to focus on Local SEO.
 Local SEO focuses on searches that include a city or location.
-For instance, if you wanted to find an SEO Service in New Orleans, you would Google New Orleans SEO That type of search will provide you with local results for a Search Engine Optimization Company..
-If you are a dry cleaner, needless to say this type of searching is important to you.
-If you provide online training, your geographical location is not so important.
+For instance, if you wanted to find an SEO Service in New Orleans, you’d Google New Orleans SEO.
+That type of search will provide you with local results for a Search Engine Optimization Company.
+If you’re a dry cleaner, you know this type of searching is important to you, but if you provide online training, then your geographical location isn’t as important.

-If you dig on this article, you can sign up to get other cool stuff like this directly in your inbox!
-Just look at the very bottom of the page to the left for the red box.
-If you are familiar with RSS feeds, you can get our last ten articles HERE.
+If you dig on this article, then sign up to get other cool stuff like this directly in your inbox!
+Just look for the red box at the bottom-left of the page.
+If you’re familiar with RSS feeds, you can get our last 10 articles HERE.

 Help Spread The Word...